 And good enough for now, when you’re starting your first draft, just means you have words on a page that faintly resemble a story.

 Ready to look at what makes a good story?
-Let’s jump into the next few points — but don’t forget your goal: to get your whole book on the page, no matter how messy your first draft is.
+Let’s jump into the next few points—but don’t forget your goal: to get your whole book on the page, no matter how messy your first draft reads.

 Now that you have a deadline, you can start to think more deeply about what your protagonist really wants.